Metadata Inspector

 Quick overview of an assembly

-Compare before and after obfuscation
+inspector MyApp.dll --summary Compare before and after obfuscation

-Find all types that implement a specific interface
+inspector obfuscated/MyApp.dll --diff original/MyApp.dll Find all types that implement a specific interface

-inspect MyApp.dll -q "which types implement IHostedService"
+inspector MyApp.dll -q "which types implement IHostedService" Audit for specific attributes

-inspect MyApp.dll -q "types with attribute JsonSerializable"
+inspector MyApp.dll -q "types with attribute JsonSerializable" Check what an obfuscator preserved

-inspect obfuscated/MyApp.dll -q "show public properties"
+inspector obfuscated/MyApp.dll -q "show public properties" Explore interactively

-inspect MyApp.dll
+inspector MyApp.dll

-inspect> summary
+inspector> summary

 Assembly: MyApp